RubixML/ML/README.md

 ```

 ### Gradient Boost
-Gradient Boost is a stage-wise additive ensemble that uses a Gradient Descent boosting paradigm for training *weak* regressors (using Regression Trees) to correct the error residuals of a base learner.
+Gradient Boost is a stage-wise additive ensemble that uses a Gradient Descent boosting paradigm for training *weak* regressors (Regression Trees) to correct the error residuals of the base learner.

-> **Note**: The default base classifier is a Dummy Classifier using the *Mean* Strategy and the default booster is a Regression Tree with a max depth of 3.
+> **Note**: The default base regressor is a Dummy Regressor using the *Mean* Strategy and the default booster is a Regression Tree with a max depth of 3.

 ##### Supervised | Learner | Ensemble | Verbose | Persistable